 Item Number 12.
 Current Physical Address (Do not provide a PO Box in this space unless it is your ONLY address).
-Provide the address where you now reside.
+Provide your physical address if it is different from your mailing address.

 Item Number 13.
 Current Marital Status.
 Select the marital status you have on the date you file this application.
 Select "Other" if your marriage was otherwise legally terminated and explain the circumstances.